Colubrid Care Sheet

 - Clear eyes (except when shedding)

-- Eats regularly
+- Eats and passes stool regularly

-- Sheds skin in one complete piece
+- Sheds regularly in one complete piece

-- unusually frequent or infrequent shedding
+- Unusually frequent or infrequent shedding

-- white, cheesy substance in mouth
+- White, cheesy substance or redness or discharge in mouth

 |Health Issue||Symptoms or Causes||Suggested Action|